New Tablet Instead of a laptop? Here’s What To Look For

 Camera:

 Will you be taking a lot of photos with your new tablet?
 Or will you continue to primarily use your phone for photos?
-Most of the tablets available now have cameras with 8 to 13 megapixels on the rear camera.
-The choices come with the front-facing camera – the one you would use for selfies.
-Choices here range from 1.2mp to 8mp.
+Will you use your tablet for Zoom or FaceTime calls?
+Think about the quality of the camera.
+Most tablets have cameras with 8 to 13 megapixels.

 Price: